 Well, let’s be honest: This is not for you if you worry about what other people might think of you.
 Depending on your technique you will either look like a paddling duck who lost her ducklings or like someone putting way too much effort gaining way too little speed.

-HOWEVER, if you don’t mind all of that you could give your body a great workout, increase your endurance and strength without putting strain on your body.
-It is therefore no surprise that many people feel attracted to water jogging for a variety of reasons.
+HOWEVER, if you don’t mind all of that you could give your body a great workout, increase your endurance and strength without putting a strain on your body.
+It is, therefore, no surprise that many people feel attracted to water jogging for a variety of reasons.

 On one end of the spectrum are people, young and old, looking for a gentle, comfortable and safe way to lose weight and increase their fitness level or to recover from an injury or surgery.

-Pregnant women love taking the weight of their feet this way as much as anyone suffering from arthritis or back pain.
+Pregnant women love taking the weight off their feet this way as much as anyone suffering from arthritis or back pain.

 Endurance athletes, especially runners start considering water jogging when running has become uncomfortable due to injury.